DetectiveFierce/mirador/README.md

 - **Enemy AI** with pathfinding and level-based aggression scaling
 - **Scoring system** with time-based bonuses and level progression
 - **Game state management** with multiple screens (Loading, Game, Pause, Game Over)
-- **Integration with egui** for overlays, controls, and interactive panels
 - **Responsive input handling** with WASD movement, mouse look, and sprint mechanics

 ---